CAU-COE-VEICLab/Vision-Cognitive-Neural-Networks/README.md

 ## Acknowledge

-Our implementations are partially inspired by [swintransformer](https://github.com/microsoft/Swin-Transformer).
+Our implementations are partially inspired by [Swin Transformer](https://github.com/microsoft/Swin-Transformer).

 Thanks for their great works!